 The University Oral Examination is a requirement of the Ph.D. degree.
 The purpose of the examination is to test the candidate's command of the field of study and to confirm fitness for scholarly pursuits.
-Departments determine when, after advancement to candidacy the exam will be given.
-It may be a test of knowledge of the field, a review of the dissertation proposal, a defense of the dissertation, or a combination of these functions.
+The Ph.D. candidate and his advisor will determine when, after advancement to candidacy, the exam will be given.
+In the Physics Department the Oral Examination is a defense of the dissertation.